JohanObrink/Clippy/Clippy.Mvc/README.md

 ### Action Results
-**JsonOrJsonpResult** is a substitute for [JsonResult](http://msdn.microsoft.com/en-us/library/system.web.mvc.jsonresult(v=vs.108.aspx) that automatically renders as [JSONP](http://en.wikipedia.org/wiki/JSONP) if the request contains the parameter *callbac*.
+**JsonOrJsonpResult** is a substitute for [JsonResult](http://msdn.microsoft.com/en-us/library/system.web.mvc.jsonresult(v=vs.108.aspx) that automatically renders as [JSONP](http://en.wikipedia.org/wiki/JSONP) if the request contains the parameter *callback*.

 It also uses [Json.Net](http://james.newtonking.com/pages/json-net.aspx) for serialization and lets you tap into the serialization process.